Nikita-Sakpal/Task-6/README.md

 # Task-6
-Using MySQL Aggregation  Analysis Sales Data
+Using different types of functions or  Aggregation of SOL Analysis Sales Data in MySQL Workbench.